 Section 5, of course, applied only to those jurisdictions that became covered jurisdictions under the formula set out in section 4.
 Texas and all of its political subdivisions were covered jurisdictions.
 Section 2, though, was nationwide in scope.
-Thus, in Texas we were always covered by both sections 2 and 5, while some parts of the country were subject only to section 2.
+Thus, in Texas we were always covered by both sections 2 and 5, while some areas were subject only to section 2.